goodyduru/goodyduru.github.io/_drafts/2024-01-16-ipc-shared-memory.md

 Physical addressing is fine when only one process is expected to run on the computer.
 It is a disaster for a multi-process system.
 For example, if  2 different processes, A and B, are up simultaneously, A could write to a memory address B also reads from.
 Even worse, A could write to a memory address containing part of B's executable code even if B is the kernel process.

-The above issue is one of the reasons why virtual addressing is the memory address mode used by processes in many microprocessor architectures today<sup><a href="#footer-note-2">[2]</a></sup>.
-In virtual addressing mode, when a process reads data from a memory address, this memory address is translated to a physical address by the [MMU](https://en.wikipedia.org/wiki/Memory_management_unit), the data stored at that physical address is fetched from and handed over to the process.
+The above issue is one of the reasons why virtual addressing is the memory address mode used in many microprocessor architectures today<sup><a href="#footer-note-2">[2]</a></sup>.
+In virtual addressing mode, when a process reads data from a memory address, this memory address is translated to a physical address by the [MMU](https://en.wikipedia.org/wiki/Memory_management_unit), and the data stored at that physical address is fetched from and handed over to the process.
 This is done without the knowledge of the process.

 This address translation is done using the help of a [__Page Table__](https://en.wikipedia.org/wiki/Page_table).
 The Page Table stores the mapping between virtual and physical addresses in [page](https://en.wikipedia.org/wiki/Page_(computer_memory))<sup><a href="#footer-note-3">[3]</a></sup> units.
 Every process has its page table and allows the process to reference __almost<sup><a href="#footer-note-4">[4]</a></sup>__ all the addresses up to the table's maximum address<sup><a href="#footer-note-5">[5]</a></sup>